The Wednesday Cricket Club: History

-The club was started by six local tradesmen – William Stratford (the first President), John Southren, Tom Lindley, William Woolhouse, George Dawson and George Hardisty, forming The Wednesday Cricket Club in 1820.
-The name of the club was derived from the day off work that the founders had, and therefore was the only day they could play.
+Six local tradesmen – William Stratford, John Southren, Tom Lindley, William Woolhouse, George Dawson and George Hardisty – founded the Wednesday Cricket Club in 1820.
+Its name referred to their day off from work, the only day they could play.
 William Stratford was the first president, followed by Richard Gillott.
 The club played at several cricket grounds in the Sheffield area.

 Sheffield had been the hub of cricket in the north of England during the first half of the nineteenth century, and Sheffield Cricket Club had played under the guise of a "Yorkshire" side for many years prior to the formation of Yorkshire County Cricket Club in 1863.

 Several prominent local cricketers appeared for the Wednesday club, such as Michael Ellison, William Slinn, Tom Hunt, George Pinder, Tom Armitage, George Ulyett, and Tom Marsden.
 Ellison went on to help form Yorkshire County Cricket Club whilst Armitage and Ulyett were selected for England's first Test cricket tour of Australia in 1877.
 Marsden was for many years the best single wicket cricketer in the north of England and was said to have put up a £50 reward for anyone to beat him.
 The great southern cricketer of the time, Fuller Pilch, did just that in 1833, beating Marsden in Norwich.
-When a rematch was organised, over 20,000 crammed into the Old Darnall ground hoping to see Marsden defeated once more.
+When a rematch was organised, over 20,000 spectators crammed into the Old Darnall ground hoping to see Marsden defeated once more.
 Marsden also scored 227 in a game for Sheffield & Leicester versus Nottingham, at that time only the third double century seen in England.
 In 1841, Marsden he finally lost his northern single wicket crown to Henry Sampson, another Wednesday player, who later that year scored 162 against Sheffield.

 In 1867, the Wednesday cricket club formed a football club, primarily to keep players fit over the winter months.
 The Wednesday Football club rose to national prominence by the end of the 19th century, winning the 1896 FA Cup Final and becoming English Champions in 1903.
 The football club officially changed their name to Sheffield Wednesday F.C. in 1929.
 Several players managed to successfully appear for both the football and cricket sections of the club in the late 19th century including William Stacey and Lance Morley notably George Ulyett.
-Ulyett played cricket several times for England and also played football for Wednesday in 1882-83 and 1883-84 seasons as a goalkeeper.
+Ulyett played cricket several times for England and also played football for Wednesday in 1882-83 and 1883–84 seasons as a goalkeeper.

 The cricket club was disbanded in 1924 due to financial difficulties.

 In 2011 a group of Sheffield Wednesday football supporters re-formed the club, entering the side into a local Sheffield league in time for the start of the 2011 season.
-Christopher Bolsover was the first captain of the club for the clubs return to cricket.
+Christopher Bolsover was the first captain of the re-formed club.